BarbyKelly/quizproject/README.md

 * Learn something new about Estonia.

-* Click on Extra tab to access links.
+* Click on tabs.

-* See that all of the links work.
+* See that everything works on the website.

 #### Returning User: